Handforth: History

-Handforth-cum-Bosden was part of the Stockport Registration District between 1837 and 1877, until it was divided onto the separate parishes of Handforth and Bosden.
-Handforth continued to be part of the Stockport Registration District from 1877 to 1936, when it was then incorporated into the parishes of Wilmslow and Cheadle and Gatley.
-The parish of Bosden was abolished in 1900, and incorporated into the parish of Hazel Grove and Bramhall.

-Handforth, along with other towns such as Whitworth, Poynton and Alderley Edge, successfully objected to being part of the metropolitan county of Greater Manchester when it was formed in 1974, as a result of plans laid out in the Local Government Act 1972.
-From 1974 until the changes in local government, which occurred in 2009, Handforth was administered by both the Macclesfield Borough Council and the Cheshire County Council.
-On 1 April 2009, it became part of the Cheshire East unitary authority.

 Geography

 Handforth borders Heald Green to the north and Wilmslow to the south, between the Cheshire Plain and the Pennines.
 The area lies near the River Dean, a tributary of the River Bollin that flows north–west and eventually joins the River Mersey near Lymm.
 The local geology is mostly glacial clay, as well as glacial sands and gravel.

 The majority of buildings in the area are houses dating to the 20th and 21st centuries, with a small number of buildings - such as that of Handforth Hall - dating to before this time.

 Climate

 Handforth experiences a temperate maritime climate, like much of the British Isles, with relatively cool summers and mild winters.

 Physical geography

 The eastern half of Cheshire, in which Handforth is located, is Upper Triassic Mercia Mudstone laid down with large salt deposits, which were mined for hundreds of years around Northwich.
 Separating this area from Lower Triassic Sherwood Sandstone to the west is a prominent sandstone ridge known as the Mid Cheshire Ridge.
 A 55 km footpath, the Sandstone Trail, follows this ridge from Frodsham to Whitchurch, passing Delamere Forest, Beeston Castle and earlier Iron Age forts.